ankane/field_test/README.md

 :maple_leaf: A/B testing for Rails

 - Designed for web and email
+- Comes with a nice dashboard
 - Seamlessly handles the transition from anonymous visitor to logged in user
-- Results are stored in your database

 Uses [Bayesian methods](http://www.evanmiller.org/bayesian-ab-testing.html) to evaluate results so you don’t need to choose a sample size ahead of time.